-Airspace research is one of the biggest challenges for drone pilots.
+Airspace research and knowing where you can and cannot fly is one of the biggest challenges for drone pilots.

 It’s one thing to answer a multiple-choice question on the Aeronautical Knowledge Test about controlled vs. uncontrolled airspace.
 It’s quite another thing to conduct airspace research in the real world, which requires you to analyze an upcoming flight mission, look at the Sectional Chart, interpret the regulations, and think through your intended flight operations and how to best mitigate risk — all of this can be intimidating for a lot of folks.

-So in this video, I want to run through the basics of conducting airspace research as a drone pilot.
+So in this lesson, I want to run through the basics of conducting airspace research as a drone pilot.

 Airspace research is something you can do days or weeks before a flight.
 It’s different from a pre-flight checklist, where those are items you’d go through just before your flight, or the night before as you’re packing up for a flight mission the next day.
 A pre-flight checklist is more closely associated with your actual flight, whereas this airspace research checklist is all the other research you can do in advance.